AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/deliverables.md

 ## Technical specifications

-Technical specifications define the implementation approach and applicable details about all third-party integrations and systems that need to be modified.
-This can include APIs that don't currently exist and need to be developed.
+Technical specifications define the implementation approach and applicable details about all third-party integrations and systems that must be modified.
+This can include APIs that don't currently exist and must be developed.

 ## Data mapping

-A data mapping document covers categories, products, recommendations, pricing data, and inventory and includes the necessary attributes to map the current products and categories to your Adobe Commerce product catalog.
+A data-mapping document covers categories, products, recommendations, pricing data, and inventory and includes the necessary attributes to map the current products and categories to your Adobe Commerce product catalog.

 ## Flow diagram